 Teams that rely on fast voice transcription are reaping the benefits of humans and AI perfecting the practice.
 Courts, for example, face a court reporter shortage, with an estimated 70 per cent of the workforce expected to retire over the next 10 years.
 AI and human-powered voice transcription will help fill in the gaps.

-Students — whether deaf, hearing-impaired or with no hearing issues — all benefit from timely access to the transcriptions of course lectures.
+Students — whether deaf, hearing-impaired or with no hearing issues — all benefit from timely access to the academic transcription of course lectures.
 Deaf and hearing-impaired students deserve the chance to keep up with their hearing classmates, and not all hearing students learn best by listening.

 While AI has earned its place it every industry, it doesn’t always perform best on its own.
 Enlisting the help of humans brings it to its full potential and allows us all to take full advantage of a powerful technology, making a true difference in end-users’ lives.